All About Emotional, Sexual, Physical, And Platonic Intimacy

 - Find a subject the two of you are passionate about and have a good conversation about it.
 If you can't think of anything, maybe introduce each other to your hobbies, which can lead to a good conversation.

 If you're religious and go to church, you may be spiritually intimate with your churchgoers.
-You will feel a bond as you worship your god, and feel good singing songs of praise and preaching to the choir.
+You will feel a bond as you worship your God and feel good singing songs of praise and preaching to the choir.
 However, you don't necessarily have to be religious to feel spiritual intimacy.
-The experience has to be awe-inspiring.
+The experience must be awe-inspiring.
 For example, if you hike to a mountaintop and see the world with someone, this can be a spiritually intimate experience for the two of you.